Once a common sight across the UK, the Eurasian beaver was hunted to extinction in Britain around 400 years ago.

 Jan – Dec

-Beavers are a key species which help support the ecosystem to which they belong.
-They create wetlands which provide habitats for a range of wildlife such as water voles, otters dragonflies and amphibians.
+Beavers are a ‘keytone species’ within their ecosystem.
+They create wetlands which provide habitats for a range of wildlife such as water voles, otters, dragonflies and amphibians.
 They coppice waterside trees and shrubs, letting in light to help plants grow and allowing the scrub to grow back as dense cover for birds and other animals.
-Beaver dams trap sediment, improve water quality and increase cover for trout and salmon.
+Beaver dams trap sediment, improve water quality, reduce the risk of flooding downstream, and increase cover for trout and salmon.